 Prepare California

-The California Governor’s Office of Emergency Services (Cal OES) is pleased to announce a grant program focused on building community resilience amongst vulnerable individuals living in the areas of the state most susceptible to natural disasters.
-The Prepare California Initiative is aimed at reducing long-term risks from natural disasters, such as flooding, earthquakes, wildfires, landslides, extreme heat, and drought by investing in local capacity building and mitigation projects designed to protect communities.
+The California Governor’s Office of Emergency Services (Cal OES) provided funding focused on building community resilience amongst vulnerable individuals living in the areas of the state most susceptible to natural disasters.
+The Prepare California Initiative made efforts to reduce long-term risks from natural disasters, such as flooding, earthquakes, wildfires, landslides, extreme heat, and drought by investing in local capacity building and mitigation projects designed to protect communities.

-Prepare California leverages funds approved in Governor Gavin Newsom’s 2021-22 State Budget and is designed to unlock federal matching funds for community mitigation projects that vulnerable communities would otherwise be unable to access.
-This program is intended for communities that are the most socially vulnerable and at the highest risk for future natural hazard events.
+Prepare California leveraged funds approved in Governor Gavin Newsom’s 2021-22 State Budget.
+It was designed to provide access to federal match funds for community mitigation projects that vulnerable communities would otherwise be unable to acquire.
+This program was focused on communities that are the most socially vulnerable and at the highest risk for future natural hazard events.
 The state identified communities by prioritizing California census tracts according to their estimated hazard exposures and social vulnerability.

 Program Focus Areas

-Funding under the program may go to support projects addressing concerns in one or more of the following focus areas:
+Funding under the program went to support projects addressing concerns in one or more of the following focus areas:

 - Local Capacity Building – Actions that will improve local capacity building to mitigate and recover from natural disasters including enhancing local resilience staffing support, scoping for future mitigation projects, and community outreach.